-And a C minor 7 chord would be: C – Eb – G – Bb:
+And a C minor 7th chord would be C – Eb – G – Bb:

 A dominant chord is like a mixture of major and minor; it is what happens when you have a major 3rd interval (like in a major chord) and a minor 7th interval.

-In case you remember the mixolydian mode from one of our previous posts, the dominant chord is made from the same scale.
+If you know about the Mixolydian mode, the dominant chord is made from the same scale.

 An extended chord, as the name implies, extends past the 7th scale degree.